HINSDALE, N.H. -- The only year of his life Winston "Bubba" Pasha wasn’t able to play softball was when he was recovering from throat cancer.

 "It was a rundown old field," describes Pasha.
 But this tiny sandlot off North Avenue in Burlington, where Bedard’s Market once stood, was where Pasha began his lifelong interest in the sport.

-Fifty years later, Pasha, who just turned 63, today plays at first base or hurls from the mound for Brattleboro Family Health Care, a Division 4 team in the
+Fifty years later, Pasha, who just turned 63, today plays at first base or hurls from the mound for Brattleboro Family Health Care, a Division 4 team in the Brattleboro Area Men’s Softball League.
+The team is made up of a group of doctors and health care specialists.

 In the second, color photo, Pasha points to teammates Dr. Tortoloni and Dr. Ted Johnson, area physicians who Pasha shared a Div.
 4 title with in 2006.